 - 7. Setbacks and Subdivisions. - a.
-All structures cottage housing units shall maintain no less than a minimum of ten feet of separation from structures within the cluster, except as allowed in paragraph (b) below. - b.
-Projections may extend into the required separation as follows: - i.
-Eaves may extend up to twelve twenty-four inches. - ii.
-Architectural projections, such as bay windows, fireplaces or utility closets no greater than eighteen inches in depth or six feet in width. - ii. iii.
-Minor appurtenances such as pipes, gas and electrical meters, HVAC equipment, alarm systems, air vents, and downspouts. - bc.
+All structures cottage housing units shall maintain no less thana minimum of ten feet of separation from structures within the cluster, except as allowed in paragraph (b) below.

+b.
+Projections may extend into the required separation as follows:

+- i.
+Eaves may extend up to twelve-twenty-four inches. - ii.
+Architectural projections, such as bay windows, fireplaces or utility closets no greater than eighteen inches in depth or six feet in width.

+ii. iii.
+Minor appurtenances such as pipes, gas and electrical meters, HVAC equipment, alarm systems, air vents, and downspouts.

+- bc.
 Setbacks for all structures from the exterior side and front property lines shall be an average of ten feet, but shall not be less that five feet, and not less than fifteen feet from a public street, similar to the front yard setback required of a standard detached single family residence the setbacks of the underlying zone.
-The exterior rear yard setback shall be fifteen feet.
+The exterior rear yard setback shall be fifteen feet, except as provided for accessory structures under SMC 17C.110.225.
+Carriage units built adjacent to an alley shall meet the setback for attached accessory structures in SMC 17C.110.225(C)(6)(b). - c.

-- c.
 Cottage housing may be developed as condominiums, and shall not be allowed as small lot subdivision. - d.
 All cottage housing units shall maintain a minimum setback of ten feet from the common open space.
 Patios or porches may extend up to six feet within this setback.
-Fences thirty-six inches in height or less may be located within this setback.
+Fences thirty-six inches in height or less may be located within inches in height or less may be located within this setback.
+See Figure 17C.110-C.

-e.
+- e.
 When cottage housing development involves subdivision of land, the application shall be processed in accordance with the procedures of SMC 17G.080.065, Alternative Residential Subdivisions.
-Frontage on a public street is not required for lots created in a cottage housing development.
+Frontage on a public street is not required for lots created in a cottage housing development. - 8.
+Fences. - a.

-8. Fences and Screening.

-- a.
 All fences on the interior of the development shall be no more than thirty-six inches in height. - b.
 Fences along the exterior property lines are subject to the fence requirements of SMC 17C.110.230. - c.
-Chain link fences shall not be allowed.
+Chain link fences shall fencing is not be allowed that is visible from and/or adjacent to the external project boundary.
+Chain link fencing must be painted or vinyl coated and all part must be a uniform dark matte color such as black or other dark color. - 9.
+Parking.